 There are a lot of myths and misunderstandings about Social Security benefits.
 One of the most important things to understand is that every case is different.
 I am attorney Gary Jones, and at The Law Center for Social Security Disability, I encourage you to avoid comparing your case with someone else’s.
 Instead, focus on your case.
 Better yet, let me focus on it for you.
-With over 25 years of experience, I know how to move claims forward quickly and successfully.
+With 30 years of experience, I know how to move claims forward quickly and successfully.

 When you meet with me for a free consultation, I will be happy to answer any questions you may have.
 I will take the time to dispel any myths that you may have heard about the Social Security system and process.
 Some of those myths may include:

 Myth: Lawyers Cannot Help People At The Beginning Of A Claim

 While some lawyers may choose not to provide representation during the application process, I am always available to help you.
 Applying for benefits is relatively straightforward, but I am happy to lend a hand or to answer questions about your application.
 Of course, legal knowledge becomes most important if you are denied, which is when I can guide you through the appeals process to get you the necessary benefits.

 Myth: I Have To Wait Before Submitting My Application

 The Social Security definition of disability is that the impairment must be expected to last for at least a year.
 That does not mean you have to wait until it has lasted a year to submit your application.
 It does mean, however, that your doctor needs to conclude that you will be disabled and unable to work for more than 12 consecutive months.